 8. Puss Moth Caterpillars

 Two different caterpillars here, both with odd appearances, with one likened to a controversial GOP presidential candidate.
 The puss moth caterpillar native to Europe and North Africa (above left) boasts a human-like face, with spikes protruding from its abdomen.
 When threatened it can shoot formic acid at its attacker.
-The other caterpillar looks like Donald Trump … or his hair, anyway.
+The other caterpillar looks like President Donald Trump … or his hair, anyway.
 Native to the Southern U.S., Mexico and Central America, the so-called Trump caterpillar (megalopyge opercularis) looks fluffy and harmless.
 But that fur on the outside actually contains poisonous spines.
-Those who touch the caterpillar may experience the same symptoms (pain, shortness of breath, etc.) as someone who has been stung by a bee … or a Democrat who has attended a Donald Trump rally.
+Those who touch the caterpillar may experience the same symptoms (pain, shortness of breath, etc.) as someone who has been stung by a bee … or a Democrat who has attended a Trump rally.

 7. Dead Leaf Butterfly